 - In circumstances of natural disasters;

-♦ FORMS OF THE HOME OWNERSHIP OF FOREIGN INDIVIDUALS IN VIETNAM
+3. FORMS OF HOME OWNERSHIP OF FOREIGN INDIVIDUALS IN VIETNAM

 Pursuant to Article 161 of the Law on Housing 2014, Article 76 of Decree 99/2015/ND-CP, and Article 29 of Circular 19/2016/TT-BXD, the quantity of houses that may be owned by foreign entities in Vietnam is specified as follows:

-In an area whose population is equivalent to that of a ward-administrative division, if there are multiple apartment buildings for sale or lease-purchase, foreign entities may own up to 30% of the number of apartments of each apartment building, and up to 30% of the total number of apartments of all these apartment buildings.
+- In an area whose population is equivalent to that of a ward-administrative division, if there are multiple apartment buildings for sale or lease-purchase, foreign entities may own no more than 30% of the number of apartments of each apartment building, and up to 30% of the total number of apartments of all these apartment buildings.

 In an area whose population is equivalent to that of a ward-administrative division, if there is a commercial housing construction project, including separate houses for sale or lease-purchase, the quantity of separate houses that may be owned by foreign entities is specified below: